dimagi/commcare-cloud/docs/changelog/0041-python3-support.md

 Python 2 by activating a Python 2 virtualenv and appending this option to your
 command: `--force-commcare-cloud-to-use-python2`.

-You can ensure your Python 2 virtualenv has all of the latest requirements by running the above setup commands with the Python 2 virtualenv activated, except replace `requirements3.txt` with `requirements.txt`.
+Ensure your Python 2 virtualenv is setup properly with these commands:
+- Activate Python-2.7-based virtualenv (create if necessary)
+- Run `pip install -r requirements.txt`
+- Run `pip install -e .`
+- Run `rm src/commcare_cloud.egg-info/requires.txt`
+- Run `manage-commcare-cloud install`